 When cells in your body grow out of control, cancer may develop.
 This may happen in just about any part of your body.
 When it happens in the prostate, the result is prostate cancer.

 The most common type of prostate cancer by a substantial margin is called adenocarcinomas.
-Most prostate cancers grow slowly and often don’t spread beyond the prostate gland.
-However, the cancer may be more aggressive, growing and/or spreading quickly.
-Early detection is a key component of successful treatment.
+Most prostate cancers grow slowly and rarely spread beyond the prostate gland.
+However, some cancers are more aggressive, growing and/or spreading quickly.
+That’s why early detection is a key component of successful treatment.

 Prostate cancer is highly treatable and boasts excellent survival rates.
 The majority of diagnoses occur after age 65.
 Prostate cancer rarely strikes men before they turn 40, with the average age of diagnosis coming in at 66.